j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 processing of the result.
 Notice, of course, that because `expr`, `term` and `not` are self-recursive, they all need explicit type signatures, and have been marked as `lazy`.
 This also allows me to use `atom` before it's defined in the lazy `not`.
-However, as I mentioned before, this is not ideal because of the heavy backtracking implied by the use of `attempt`.
+However, as I mentioned before, this is not ideal because of the heavy backtracking implied by the use of `atomic`.
 The solution, as I've said, is to implement the second grammar.
 This is, as we'll see, a little tricker:

 ```scala mdoc:silent:reset